How to understand your business energy bills and work out what the charges mean

 What affects the cost of your business energy bill?

-Things like standing charges, taxes, government levies, and the amount of energy you actually use all go into making up the total amount you pay for energy.
+Things like standing charges, taxes, government levies, and the amount of energy you use all make up the total amount you pay for energy.

 The price you pay for the energy you use can be affected by the wholesale cost of energy - that's the rate your supplier pays for the energy it provides to your business.

-If you're on a variable plan - such as your supplier's out-of-contract rates - this means that your prices will rise and fall according to market conditions.
-The current uncertainty in the energy market has seen some business owners paying double the usual cost for their energy, as suppliers have put up their out-of-contract rates by an average of 100% since August 2021.
+If you're on a variable plan - such as your supplier's out-of-contract rates - your prices will rise and fall according to market conditions.
+Remember, there's no cap on non-domestic energy rates and out-of-contract rates are often much higher than those offered on fixed-term contracts.

-Switching to a fixed-rate deal is the only way to protect against paying expensive out-of-contract rates and to shield your business from future price rises.
+Switching to a fixed-rate deal is the only way to avoid paying expensive out-of-contract rates and a good way to shield your business from price volatility.

 Electricity generation costs can also have an impact.
 The higher the demand for energy, the higher the generation costs.
 Electricity costs can change by the hour, and higher demand means it costs energy generators more to produce power and this can push prices up.
 That's why it can cost more to run appliances between 9am and 5pm, when demand is high in homes and businesses than it does at night when less energy is used.

-Even world events can affect the cost of your energy bills, as we've seen with the recent price spikes following the conflict in Ukraine.
-For more information, check out our blog - Why are energy prices rising?
+Even world events can affect the cost of your energy bills, as we saw with the price spikes that followed the conflict in Ukraine.
+For more information, check out our guide to business energy prices.

 How to pay your business energy bill